AdobeDocs/audience-manager.it-IT/help/using/features/data-explorer/data-explorer-signals-dashboard.md

 ---
 description: Ottieni una panoramica dei segnali non utilizzati ricevuti da Audience Manager negli ultimi 7 giorni e identifica potenziali nuove caratteristiche.
-I segnali non utilizzati arrivano agli Audienci Manager dalle proprietà online, ma non vengono utilizzati in nessuna delle caratteristiche esistenti.
+I segnali non utilizzati raggiungono Audience Manager dalle proprietà online, ma non vengono utilizzati in nessuna delle caratteristiche esistenti.
 Per visualizzare la dashboard dei segnali, passa a Dati pubblico > Segnali.
 La dashboard dei segnali mostra informazioni fruibili in base ai segnali inutilizzati più attivi.
 seo-description: Get an overview of the unused signals received by Audience Manager in the past 7 days and identify potential new traits.
 Unused signals reach Audience Manager from your online properties, but are not used in any of your existing traits.
 To view the Signals Dashboard, go to Audience Data > Signals.
 The Signals Dashboard shows you actionable insights based on your most active unused signals.
 seo-title: Signals Dashboard
 title: Dashboard dei segnali